 - Where the cancer originated

-- Extent of the malignancy
+- The extent of the malignancy

 - How long you’ve had cancer, how often, and how it has responded to anticancer therapy